Chart Color Schemes

 Bridgeman Downs was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Bridgeman Downs had a higher cultural diversity than most local markets, with 25.9% of its population speaking languages other than English at home and 33.6% born overseas.
-Christianity was the predominant religion in Bridgeman Downs, accounting for 58.6% of the population.
-However, Hinduism stood out as it comprised 7.3%, compared to the regional average of 4.5%.
+Bridgeman Downs, surveyed between July 2016 and June 2021, had a higher cultural diversity than most local markets.
+25.9% of its population spoke languages other than English at home, while 33.6% were born overseas.
+Christianity was the predominant religion, with 58.6%.

 Frequently Asked Questions - Diversity